50 Classic Foods That Have Been Discontinued

 How many times have you gone to the grocery store to pick up your favorite candy or snack, only to find that it's disappeared?
 Every year, handfuls of our favorite snacks, drinks, and general food items silently disappear from grocery store shelves, leaving us confused and maybe even a little bit heartbroken.

 This phenomenon is more common than you would expect.
 Every year, food distributors pull products due to poor sales, health concerns, ingredient scarcity, and many other factors.
 After winning us over with novel new flavors and textures, our favorite treats can vanish as quickly as they appeared.

 This twist on the classic Altoid mint was a game-changer when the sour candy entered U.S. grocery stores in 2004 and evolved to become a fan favorite.
 The candy appeared in a wide swathe of fruit flavors, but their popularity wasn't to last.
 Altoids discontinued the candy in 2010, citing low product sales.
 Even though 10 years have passed, it feels like yesterday when these iconic candies were sitting on the shelf at the checkout counter, just waiting for you.

 If you grew up in the '90s, your childhood probably wasn't complete without getting a pack of Dunkaroos in your lunchbox or at the school cafeteria.
 These cookies came packaged with an icing that (you guessed it!) had to be dunked into to round out the cookie.
 Despite setting a trend of new snack foods, these products would not survive forever.
 Sales fizzled out, and by 2012, the product had been discontinued in the United States.

-Fortunately, there's good news for Dunkaroos fans: The beloved snack is returning to the United States this summer.
+Fortunately, there's good news for Dunkaroos fans: The beloved snack returned to the United States this summer.

 Haagen-Dazs Black Walnut Ice Cream